-The growth potential of our selected target market segments have been investigated using information gathered from key industry market research firms, including DisplaySearch, Frost and Sullivan, Fuji-Chimera, McLaughlin Group, Nikkei, and others.
+The growth potential of our selected target market segments have been investigated using information gathered from key industry market research firms and resources, including Consumer Electronics Association, DisplaySearch, Mobile Display Report, Frost and Sullivan, McLaughlin Group, Nikkei, VisionGain and others.
 Such data was obtained using published reports and data obtained at industry symposia.
 We have also relied substantially on market projections obtained privately from industry leaders, industry analysts, and current and potential customers.

-Most markets involve near-eye imaging applications for products such as viewfinders, such as for digital cameras, or for head-wearable displays.
+Most markets involve near-eye imaging applications for products such as viewfinders for digital cameras, or for head-wearable displays.
 These near-to-eye viewing products have been recently characterized by the McLaughlin Consulting Group as the Personal Viewer Market.
-The McLaughlin Group forecasts the total Personal Viewer Market to reach as much as16.0 million units and \$5.7 billion in revenue by 2012.
+The McLaughlin Group forecasts the total Personal Viewer Market to reach as much as 16.0 million units and \$5.7 billion in revenue by 2012.